trinity-1686a/polycube/Documentation/security.rst

         openssl genrsa -des3 -out ca.key 4096

-    Remove the ``-des3`` if you don't have to protect the key wiht a passphrase
+    Remove the ``-des3`` if you don't have to protect the key with a passphrase

     b.
 Create root certificate
     ::